 SeaDisco does not facilitate payments, hold funds, arbitrate disputes, or guarantee the accuracy of Discogs' price suggestions.
 Price suggestions shown in the listing editor come directly from Discogs and are provided for reference only.

-You are responsible for keeping your Discogs API token secure.
-Do not share your token with others.
-SeaDisco uses your token only to interact with the Discogs API on your behalf.
+You are responsible for keeping your SeaDisco account secure.
+SeaDisco uses your Discogs OAuth credentials only to interact with the Discogs API on your behalf, and you can disconnect at any time from the Account page.

 Don't abuse the service.
 This includes but is not limited to:

-Search results, album artwork, and AI recommendations are sourced from third parties (Discogs, Anthropic/Claude).
-SeaDisco does not own or control this content.
+Search results, album artwork, audio streams, and AI recommendations are sourced from third parties — Discogs (release data + cover art), Anthropic/Claude (AI), Library of Congress + Internet Archive (audio + metadata), Wikipedia (articles), YouTube (video search + playback).
+Cover art remains subject to Discogs' licensing terms.
+SeaDisco does not own or control any of this content.
 All trademarks and copyrights belong to their respective owners.
 AI-generated content may be inaccurate.

 SeaDisco and its operators are not liable for any damages arising from your use of the service, including but not limited to lost data, missed events, or inaccurate pricing information.